Learning Pathway

 4. Coalition: Who are potential allies within and outside your institution for advancing more critical heritage interpretation?
 What resources or support would enable this work?

-5. Ethics: Where do you draw the line between institutional loyalty and scholarly/professional integrity?
+5. Ethics: Where do you draw the line between institutional loyalty and scholarly or professional integrity?
 How do you manage these tensions?

 Practical Takeaways